← Back to blog

 The day I stopped caring what it looked like

-I caught myself worrying about how my work looks from the outside.
-Then I did something useful.
-I wrote down every person whose opinion has ever moved my life forward.
+I caught myself worrying about how my work looks to others.
+Then I did one good thing.
+I wrote down every name.
+Every person whose view ever moved my life forward.

 Charcoal-and-amber illustration of a single lit window in a dark building at night, with one person at a desk working while shadowed figures pass by outside without looking in